 2013: Team Leaders: Meg O'Brien and Harry Wirth.
 Design by Ryan Meline, Marla Moore, and Meg O'Brien.
 Print team: Bjorn Soneson, Daniel Petrzelka,

 2014: Team Leaders: Jeff Wilkson and Meg O'Brien.
 Design by Meg O'Brien with copy by Alison Rogers.
 Print team: Sussana Johnson, Meghan Heartly, and Andy Stewart.

 League of Captains

 The League of Captains was a summer limited edition Gatorade bottle series to highlight the summers top football athletes.
 In collabortion with DC Comics, we came up with a series of compositions for the selected atheltes.
-The artists at DC Comics illustrated the atheletes.
-Even McDonald and myself designed and illustrated the custom typography for each athelete.
-Here is a bit of process for my Big Easy custom typography.
+We sketched out some suggested poses for the athletes and the artists at DC Comics illustrated them.

 After the compositions for the athletes were decided, we went to work hand lettering super-hero-like titles for each athlete.
 Evan McDonald and myself designed and illustrated the custom typography for each.
 You can see my process from sketch to final vector art in the Big Easy title.

 Client: Gatorade + DC Comics Studio: Tether Inc. Art Director: Daniel Petrzelka Designers: James Stipes, Evan McDonald, Meg O'Brien Production Designer: Kyle Fuson